 8.0 LEGAL AND ETHICAL PRACTICES : Observes laws, rules, and ethical practices in the workplace.
-8.A Respects the organization's physical and intellectual property. • Takes responsibility for the workplace Protects the organization's intellectual property 8.B Demonstrates loyalty to the organization Demonstrates loyalty to the organization 8.C Maintains a safe work environment. • Addresses harmful conditions in the workplace • Follows procedure for reporting unsafe conditions Receives risk management training 8.D Adheres to the policies and procedures of the organization.
-8.E Adheres to applicable local, state, federal, and international laws and regulations. • Applies required laws and regulations in the workplace • Complies with employment laws 8.F Applies laws and regulations unique to the industry Takes responsibility for one's actions in the workplace. • Prioritizes time • Resolves own work problems and errors Takes responsibility for own communication 8.G Manages/uses resources for the good of the organization.
+Respects the organization's physical and intellectual property.
+8.A Takes responsibility for the workplace Protects the organization's intellectual property 8.B Demonstrates loyalty to the organization, its mission, and resources.
+Demonstrates loyalty to the organization Maintains a safe work environment.
+8.C Addresses harmful conditions in the workplace 0.0 Follows procedure for reporting unsafe conditions Receives risk management training Adheres to the policies and procedures of the organization.
+8.D Acts in accord with policies and procedures 0.5 Acts in accord with legal and ethical practices Receives training in policies and procedures Adheres to applicable local, state, federal, and international laws and regulations.
+8.E Applies required laws and regulations in the workplace 0.2 Complies with employment laws Applies laws and regulations unique to the industry Takes responsibility for one's actions in the workplace.
+8.F Prioritizes time Resolves own work problems and errors Takes responsibility for own communication 8.G Manages/uses resources for the good of the organization.
 Uses organization's resources prudently 8.H Acts with integrity (honest, reliable, and trustworthy.)
-Performs with honesty and reliability in a trustworthy manner 8.1 Interacts respectfully with co-workers and customers. • Handles information appropriately Works to create an equitable workplace 9.0 FINANCIAL PRACTICES: Applies knowledge of finances for the profitability and viability of the organization.
-9.A Exercises prudence in personal finance as it relates to employment.
-Manages personal finances responsibly 9.B Articulates financial goals and strategies of the organization.
-Communicates organizational financial goals 9.C Contributes to organizational profitability through knowledge of finances. • Acts prudently with organizational resources • Maintains current knowledge of salary and benefits Relates work performance to company profitability
+Performs with honesty and reliability in a trustworthy manner Interacts respectfully with co-workers and customers.
+8.1 Handles information appropriately Works to create an equitable workplace FINIANCIAL DRACTICES.
+Applies lynewledge of fineness for the profitchility and 9.0 FINANCIAL PRACTICES: Applies knowledge of finances for the profitability and 0.4 viability of the organization.
+Exercises prudence in personal finance as it relates to employment.
+9.A 0.0 Manages personal finances responsibly 9.B Articulates financial goals and strategies of the organization.
+Communicates organizational financial goals Contributes to organizational profitability through knowledge of finances.
+9.C Acts prudently with organizational resources Maintains current knowledge of salary and honofits Maintains current knowledge of salary and benefits Relates work performance to company profit hillity.
+Relates work performance to company profitability